U.S. tells Southeast Asian leaders it will be in region for 'generations' | Politics

 New U.S. commitments will include deployment of a U.S. Coast Guard vessel to the region to help counter what Washington and regional countries have described as China's illegal fishing.
 Biden is working on more initiatives, including "Build Back Better World" infrastructure investment and an Indo-Pacific Economic Framework (IPEF).
 But neither is finalized.

 The summit marks the first time that ASEAN's leaders gathered as a group at the White House and in Washington and their first meeting hosted by a U.S. president since 2016.
-CONCERN OVER CHINA

-ASEAN countries share many of Washington's concerns about Chinese assertiveness, including Beijing's claim of sovereignty over vast swathes of the South China Sea where Vietnam, the Philippines, Brunei and Malaysia have rival claims.
-But they also remain cautious about siding more firmly with Washington, given their predominant economic ties with Beijing and limited U.S. economic incentives.
+Russia's invasion of Ukraine will also be on the agenda, with the United States hoping to persuade ASEAN countries to do more to push back against Moscow.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)